 Spousal support, or alimony as it is sometimes called, is largely based on an analysis of one parties’ cash flow needs post-divorce and the other parties’ ability to pay support.
 There are several other factors considered that are set forth in New Mexico statutes.
 The spouse seeking support must make an affirmative request for alimony in their filings with the Court.

-At Batley Family Law, we help clients reach their goals when it comes to spousal support, either through negotiation or in court.
+At Batley Riley Family Law, we help clients reach their goals when it comes to spousal support, either through negotiation or in court.
 We understand the factors that courts find persuasive and know how to make the best case to get fair results.

 Different Types of Spousal Support Available in New Mexico